ProtoDigitalUK/lucid_client/packages/elements/README.md

 - [x] Add interface to use for the store module instead of passing the store in.
 - [x] Add scoping support to attribute values?
 So elements store can define a scope via `data-scope="name"` and then bind, refs and handles can prefix values with `scopename:`.
 A bind for example, would look like `data-bind--disabled="scopename:statekey"`.
 - [x] Constant attributes prefixes need to be configurable via the Elements.start method.
 Smae with seperators config.
+- [] Handles shouldnt be grabbed in the context of a store and instead globally.
+Based on state and scope used the store used should be determined.
+Ie. if no scope exists, find the closest parent `data-element` and use that store.
+If a scope exists, use the scope to lookup the store.
 - [] Implement solution for plugins and registering handlers.
 - [] Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?
+- [] Change scoping to use `data-element="name"` instead of `data-scope="name"` to simplify it.
+Would allow you to opt it to scoping a value, if you omit the scope prefix `scope:` youd have to be aware about name collisions between nested stores.
 - [] Create Events handler plugin.
 - [] Create Intersection handler plugin.
 - [] Create DOM handler plugin.